hiiamboris/red-wiki/Case-Sensitive-Map!-Keys.md

     ]

 Simple idea of a cased variant wiping out a pre-existing uncased variant or uncased wiping out all pre-existing cased variants isn't the worst thing that could be chosen, and is at least easy.

+In any event, it seems to make this a feature of strings that is uniformly applied instead of trying to wedge the characteristic into a data structure.
+There could also be a "strict" word format; though notationally it would have to be something in the construction syntax to get a literal form.

 ***** PLEASE INSERT OTHER UNIQUE IDEAS ABOVE HERE *****